qvnguyen75/CoinGeckoAPI/README.md

 # CoinGeckoAPI

-Get all information from the top 100 crypto
+Get all information from the top 100 crypto projects

 - Learned Xamarin with MVVM design pattern
 - Learned how to retrieve data from a rest api and display in a collectionview